 - (d) The price payable upon exercise of SIS shall be based on the weighted average market price of the Company's shares as shown in the Daily Official List of Bursa Malaysia Securities Berhad for the five (5) market days immediately preceding the date of offer with an allowance of a discount of not more than 10%; - (e) The new ordinary shares to be issued upon exercise of the SIS, shall upon issuance and allotment, rank pari passu with the then existing ordinary shares, except that they will not be entitled to dividends, rights, allotments and/or other distributions, declared by the Company which entitlement thereof precedes the allotment date of the new ordinary shares allotted pursuant to the exercise of the SIS; and - (f) The exercise price and the number of new ordinary shares comprised in the SIS are subject to adjustment in the event of alteration to the share capital of the Company in accordance with the provisions in the By-Laws.

-During the current reporting period, no options have been granted by the Company to any parties under the SIS and the movements in the Company's SIS options during the previous reporting period are as follows:
+During the current and previous reporting periods, no options have been granted by the Company to any parties under the SIS.